David Eastman (wrongful conviction): Subsequent appeals and inquiries

 Subsequent to his conviction, Eastman was litigious and repeatedly appealed against his conviction.
 He lost an appeal in the Federal Court in 1999; and a subsequent appeal to the High Court in 2000.
 In 2000 and 2001, while detained in the Goulburn Correctional Centre, Eastman successfully lobbied for and was granted a judicial review of his conviction.
 The aim of the review was to determine if Eastman had sufficient mental capacity in order to plead in the trial for the murder of Winchester.
 After two years of hearings, Miles J determined that Eastman had sufficient capacity and the conviction for murder was unchanged.

 Eastman tried again in 2005 on several grounds, including his fitness to stand trial, unreliable forensic evidence taken from the scene, and other doubts as to his guilt.
 His application was dismissed.
 In 2008 proceedings before the Full Bench of the Federal Court, Eastman, appearing without legal representation, sought that his initial appeal be allowed, his conviction quashed and a retrial in the Supreme Court.
 The matter was dismissed.

-A new inquiry relating to his conviction was announced in August 2012 and headed by Acting Justice Brian Martin, who reported to the Supreme Court that:
+A new inquiry relating to his conviction was announced in August 2012 and headed by Acting Justice Brian Martin.
+Louise Taylor, later the first Indigenous Australian jurist in the ACT and the first Aboriginal woman to be appointed as a Supreme Court judge in Australia, worked on the inquiry.
+Martin reported to the Supreme Court that:

 The Australian Federal Police unsuccessfully sought that parts of the report be withheld.

 On 22 August 2014 the Supreme Court of the Australian Capital Territory quashed the conviction, released Eastman from prison, and ordered a retrial in spite of the recommendation from the report by Martin J that "a retrial is neither feasible, nor fair."
 Eastman appealed the decision for a retrial to the ACT Court of Appeal and then to the High Court.
 Both appeals were dismissed and in 2017 it was ordered that a retrial should be held.
 The retrial commenced in Canberra on 18 June 2018.